August - An Idea for Every Day - Week 3

 Honestly, I don’t love my feet.
 I’m ashamed to say that.
 I

-hardly ever see them; I stuff them in socks all day long.
+hardly ever see them because I stuff them in socks all day long.
 I remember a time

-when flipflops reigned and tennis shoes only appeared prior to strenuous
+when flipflops reigned and tennis shoes only appeared during strenuous

 activity.
 But today, it’s quite the opposite.
 Indeed, a pair of flipflops I

 don’t even own.
-Perhaps activities done today will help me reconnect with my
+Perhaps today's activities will help me reconnect with my

 feet.
 If you need to reconnect with yours, or you’d like to inspire your